wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 **How does RAG work ?**

+RAG is a framework for building LLM powered systems that use external data sources at inference time.

+In the earliest papers on RAG by researchers at Facebook published in 2020, the core of RAG is a model component called Retriever, which consists of a query encoder and an external data source.
+The encoder takes user’s input prompt and encodes it into a form that can be used to query the data source.
+These two components are trained together to find documents within external data that are most relevant to the input query.
+The Retriever returns the best single or group of documents from data sources and combines the new information with the original user query.
+The new expanded prompt memory is then passed to LLM, which generates a completion.

+The external data sources can be in multiple types in RAG :

+- Documents
+- Wikis
+- Web pages
+- Databases (encode user input prompt as a SQL query)
+- Vector store : enable a fast and efficient kind of relevant search based on similarity

+There are 2 considerations for preparing data for vector store in RAG :

+1. Data must fit inside context window (long sources => short chunks, which can be done by [Langchain](https://python.langchain.com/docs/get_started/introduction) package).
-RAG methods take the small chunks of external data and process them through the LLM, to **create embedding vectors** for each.
-These new representations of the data can be stored in structures called **vector stores**, which allow for **fast searching of datasets and efficient identification of semantically related text**.
-Vector databases are a particular implementation of a vector store where each vector is also identified by a key.
-This can allow, for instance, the text generated by RAG to also include a citation for the document from which it was received.
+2. Data must be in format, like embedding vectors, that allows its relevance to be assessed at reference time.
+These embedding vectors allow the LLM to identify semantically related words through measures such as cosine similarity.
+RAG takes small chunks of external data and process them through the LLM to create embedding vectors for each.
+Theses data representations can be stored in structured vector stores, which allow for fast searching of datasets and efficient identification of semantically related text.
+Vector datasets are a particular implementation of vector store where each vector is also identified by a key.
+This can allow the text generated by RAG to include a citation for the document from which it was received.

-**What is PAL ?**

-PAL (program-aided language models) is an interesting framework for **augmenting LLMs** as complex reasoning can be challenging for LLMs, especially for problems that involve multiple steps or mathematics.
-The strategy behind PAL is to have the LLM generate completions where **reasoning steps are accompanied by computer code**.
+**Beside from RAG, PAL (program-aided language models) is a framework for helping LLM generate completions where reasoning steps are accompanied by compute code.
+How does it work actually ?**

 To prepare for inference with PAL, you'll format your prompt to contain one or more examples.
 Each example should contain a question followed by reasoning steps in lines of Python code that solve the problem.
 Next, you will append the new question that you'd like to answer to the prompt template.

 In general, connecting LLMs to external applications allows the model to interact with the broader world, extending their utility beyond language tasks.
 LLMs can be used to trigger actions when given the ability to interact with APIs.
 LLMs can also connect to other programming resources.
 For example, a Python interpreter that can enable models to incorporate accurate calculations into their outputs.

-**What is chain of thought prompting ?**

 Asking the model to mimic reasoning behavior is known as chain of thought prompting.
 It works by **including a series of intermediate reasoning steps** into any examples that you use for one or few-shot inference.

-**What are the benefits of  chain of thought prompting ?**

 Chain of thought prompting is a powerful technique that **improves the ability of your model to reason through problems**.
 While this can greatly improve the performance of your model, the limited math skills of LLMs can still cause problems if your task requires accurate calculations, like totaling sales on an e-commerce site, calculating tax, or applying a discount.
 You can overcome this limitation by **allowing your model to interact with external applications** that are good at math, like a Python interpreter.